Croftie48/seaford_allotments.github.io/Get plot.md

 ---
-Layout: page
+layout: page
-Title: How To Get A Plot
+title: How To Get A Plot
+subtitle: Let the Fun Begin
 ---
-Let the fun begin